Gum Disease FAQs Plano, TX

 How soon can I schedule my surgery after the treatment consultation?

 Our office is here to accommodate you.
-We’ll do our best to schedule a surgery time that is convenient for our patients in the Plano, TX, and Dallas, TX areas seeking gum disease treatment.
+We’ll do our best to schedule a convenient surgery time for our patients in the Plano, TX, and Dallas, TX areas seeking gum disease treatment.

 What kind of treatment do you offer for gum disease?